SergioCasCeb/CSSFrameworks/README.md

 **Characteristics:**

-* Minified size of 176 B
+* Size: Minified size of 176 B
-* 18.7k stars on Github
+* Popularity: 18.7k stars on Github
-* Completely free to use (MIT license)
+* License: Completely free to use (MIT license)
-* Last updated on 2014
+* Maintenance: Last updated on 2014

 | Advantages  | Disadvantages |
 |     ---     |    ----     |